Tuesday's Scottish Gossip

 Former Celtic striker Leigh Griffiths is close to joining Scottish League 1 side Falkirk on a deal to the end of the season.
 (Sky Sports)

 Aberdeen will move for free agent Robert Snodgrass if the former Scotland midfielder decides to return to his homeland.
-(Express)
+(Scotsman - subscription required)

+The Dons could face competition from Dundee, Hibernian and English clubs for Snodgrass' signature.
+(Record)

 Celtic have included injured players Kyogo Furuhashi, David Turnbull and Christopher Jullien in their Europa Conference League squad but January signing Yosuke Ideguchi and fellow midfielder Ismaila Soro have been omitted.
 (Sun)